CodeBarbarian/sexlang/README.md

 # sexlang
-Programming language based purely on sexual references
+Custom Grammer for php based purely on sexual references

+Custom Grammar in its own file -> parse with php -> do stuff